rckprtr/cdk-as/README.md

 ## Getting Started

-Wabt is needed to parse WAT files exported by the build
+[Wabt](https://github.com/WebAssembly/wabt) is needed to parse WAT files exported by the build using wat2wasm

 ```brew install wabt```